The first example of watchmaking from Japan to be presented on the platform.

 The case back removed, followed by the rotor

-Unlike the majority of Swiss calibres which have the rotor ball races screwed in place by either one or three screws; here the ball race has a centre core with an internal thread.
-This screws onto a threaded core set into the main train bridge.
+Unlike the majority of Swiss calibres which have the rotor ball races screwed in place by either one or three screws; here the ball race has a steel central ring with an internal thread.
+This screws onto a threaded tube set into the main train bridge.
 The system is simple and strong and reduces the number of parts required.
-To remove the rotor a three-pronged tool is used to loosen or tighten the assembly.
+To secure the rotor a three-pronged tool is used to loosen (or tighten the assembly).

 Flat polished, heavily angled daufine hands.